CodeMC/Documentation/docs/usage-guidelines.md

 ### English Documentation Requirement

 Although CodeMC accepts projects in languages other than English, we require that projects provide English-language documentation.
-This is to ensure that users can easily understand the purpose and functionality of the project.
-English documentation should be readily accessible, whether in the form of the project's README or other relevant materials.
+As CodeMC is a predominately English community, staff and users must be able to understand your project easily.
+English documentation should be readily accessible, whether in the project's README or other relevant materials.

 If the English documentation has been translated using an automated tool, it is important to note that the accuracy may be less than 100%.
 In such cases, the use of machine translation should be disclosed.